drestauri/python-emailer/README.md

 Once that is setup, these examples should work for you after making sure to update the "their_email@gmail.com" and "your_email@gmail.com".
 The authentication piece where you create credentials in "APIs & Services"/Credentials for your project, is where you'll be able to download the OAuth client secrets json which you will store in the same directory as your python code in "credentials.json".

+I did not need any other keys or environment variables, and was able to execute the apps via commands like ```python3 send_message.py``` and it successfully sent an email to/from the email address associated with the service.

 Note that when it first authenticates it will need you to accept via the browser and will print out the URL as it attempts to launch your browser.
 You can copy-paste that link into another browser and authenticate, but the response will not go to the app.
 So instead, when your browser tries to open something up at "localhost" you can finish the process with a simple ```curl -v "http://<localhost_url>"``` by copy-pasting the URL from the browser into another terminal on the device that is trying to authenticate.

 # Notes